 How are Employment-Based Green Cards Issued by the Government?

 The term Green Card is the informal way to refer to a Permanent Resident Card identifying the holder as a lawful permanent resident (LPR) of the United States.
-This card enables a foreign national to live and work in the U.S. on a permanent basis, and enables them to sponsor certain family members for immigration.
+This card enables a foreign national to live and work in the U.S. on a permanent basis and enables them to sponsor certain family members for immigration.

 Each fiscal year, the U.S. issues a set number of employment-based immigration visas that enable employees to obtain LPR status/Green Cards.
 The government has designated five different employment categories in order of preference.
 As can be imagined, there are often more applicants than visas available, so competition can be fierce.
 It is important to demonstrate qualifications for the highest possible visa preference category.
 A knowledgeable Lombard attorney could help with this phase of obtaining a work green card.

 Requirements for Obtaining a Green Card Based on Employment in Lombard